drduh/macOS-Security-and-Privacy-Guide/README.md

 macOS is most secure running on Apple hardware with Apple silicon.
 The newer the Mac, the better.
 Avoid hackintoshes and Macs that don't support the latest macOS, as Apple doesn't [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in versions that aren't the most recent one.

 When you purchase your Mac, you might want to avoid it being linked back to you.
-You should pay for it in cash in person rather than ordering online or purchasing with a credit/debit card, that way no identifying information can be linked back to your purchase.
+Depending on your threat model, you should pay for it in cash in person rather than ordering online or purchasing with a credit/debit card, that way no identifying information can be linked back to your purchase.

 ## Installing macOS